Nobivac 3-Rabies CAThis page contains information on Nobivac 3-Rabies CA for veterinary use.

 The established cell line used in Nobivac 3-Rabies has been extensively tested for freedom from contaminating agents.
 In addition, use of an established cell line yields a vaccine of consistent potency from serial to serial.
 Nobivac 3-Rabies has proven to be uniformly safe in experimental tests and no significant adverse reactions were reported in extensive clinical trials of the vaccine.

-A duration of immunity study, conducted in accordance with federal regulation and under U.S. Department of Agriculture direction, demonstrated that a 1 mL dose met federal guidelines for protection of dogs and cats against virulent challenge administered 3 years after vaccination.
+Duration of immunity studies, conducted in accordance with federal regulation and under U.S. Department of Agriculture direction, demonstrated that a 1 mL dose met federal guidelines for protection of dogs and cats against virulent challenge administered 3 years after vaccination.
 Cattle and sheep were likewise protected one year after receiving a 2 mL dose of Nobivac 3-Rabies.

-4. Do not vaccinate within 21 days before slaughter.
+7. Do not vaccinate within 21 days before slaughter.
+(10 mL)

 Following the advice of the American Veterinary Medical Association on Vaccination Principles, an appropriate revaccination program for individual animals should be made based upon veterinarian-client-patient relationships.